(Last updated on May 4th, 2021)

 If you are interested in Norton’s business products, click here for more information.

 Winner: Norton.
-Norton has more advanced features than its rival, especially in its high-end products.
+It’s clear that Norton offers more advanced features than Bitdefender, especially in its high-end products.

 2. Malware Protection

-Both Bitdefender and Norton blocked 100% of both types of malware samples in both recent evaluations, registering an excellent 6 out of 6 score in the protection category.
+Both Bitdefender and Norton showed a success rate of 100%, receiving a perfect score of 6 out of 6 score in the protection category.

 Winner: Tie.
-So, it’s clear that both Bitdefender and Norton are excellent in terms of malware protection.
+So, it’s evident that both antivirus products are reliable in the malware protection category.

 3. System Performance

-To see how much impact both Bitdefender and Norton put on computer performance, I will look at the most recent performance tests conducted by the independent security institute.
+To see how much impact both Bitdefender and Norton put on computer performance, I will once again look at the latest evaluations conducted by the AV-Test Institute.

 Another important consideration is the user interface.